Skip to main content

 2 mentions Positive Neutral Negative

 Reviewers express concern about the game's monetization strategy, fearing it may lean towards a cash grab approach.
-However, they also acknowledge the game's potential, suggesting that if handled well, it could become a standout title in its genre.
+However, they also acknowledge the game's potential for success if it is supported and developed properly.

 • “The game has excellent potential, but if they continue with this cash grab mentality, it will ultimately fail.”